Erik Lehnsherr is married.

 He winks—not a sleazy wink; a cute, charming one—and at that point, Moira’s pretty sure that anyone who meets this guy falls for him.
 Raven shares her opinion word-for-word.
 Emma wonders briefly if she’d be able to wrestle this perfect-looking man away from Erik’s side, the fact that he’s gay be damned.
 Alex and Sean are wondering how the hell someone as grumpy as Erik snared someone as bright and charming as Charles.
 Darwin is thinking, Erik is one lucky bastard, and Hank is thinking, If he starts talking science, I would go gay for this guy.

-Charles is in the middle of explaining his intensive research on genetic mutations in the human population spanning three generations—and Hank is in the middle of swooning—when Erik returns, glass of water in hand and an English muffin in the other.
+Charles is in the middle of explaining his intensive research on genetic mutations in the human population spanning three generations—and Hank is in the middle of swooning—when Erik returns, glass of water in hand and a crumpet in the other.

 “Here,” he says, handing both over to Charles.

 Charles’s entire face lights up.
-“English muffin?
+“A crumpet?
 Where on earth did you find this?”

 “This is Tony Stark,” Erik tells him.
 “What can you not find at one of his parties?”